rajanphadnis/psp-data-viewer/README.md

 3. In one window, run `bun run debug` and `bun run debug-watch`

 4. In the second window, run `firebase emulators:start`

+5. The entry point for the webapp is `/webapp/src/index.ts`.
+Everything starts out here.

 ### Building/Debugging: Docs